Inner German border: Deaths on the border

 West German memorial to Helmut Kleinert, shot dead on the border on 1 August 1963.
 His death was memorialised by the German Federation of Trade Unions.

 East German memorial to border guard Waldemar Estel, who was shot on the border on 3 September 1956.
 The GDR blamed "imperialist agents" for his death.

 It is still not certain how many people died on the inner German border or who they all were, as the GDR treated such information as a closely guarded secret.
 But estimates have risen steadily since unification, as evidence has been gathered from East German records.
 As of 2009, unofficial estimates are up to 1,100 people, though officially released figures give a lower count for the death toll before and after the Berlin Wall was built.

 There were many ways to die on the inner German border.
 Numerous escapees were shot by the border guards, while others were killed by mines and booby-traps.
 A substantial number drowned while trying to cross the Baltic and the Elbe river.
 Not all of those killed on the border were attempting to escape.
 On 13 October 1961, Westfälische Rundschau journalist Kurt Lichtenstein was shot on the border near the village of Zicherie after he attempted to speak with East German farm workers.
 His death aroused condemnation across the political spectrum in West Germany.
 The incident prompted students from Braunschweig to erect a sign on the border protesting the killing.
-An Italian truck driver and member of the Italian Communist Party was shot at a crossing point in August 1976; the GDR government was severely embarrassed and, unusually, offered an apology.
+Benito Corghi, an Italian truck driver and member of the Italian Communist Party, was shot and killed at a crossing point in August 1976; the GDR government was severely embarrassed and, unusually, offered an apology.
 In one notorious shooting on 1 May 1976, a former East German political prisoner, Michael Gartenschläger, who had fled to the West some years before, was ambushed and killed by a Stasi commando squad on the border near Büchen.
 The Stasi reported that he had been "liquidated by security forces of the GDR".